 Do I need income protection if it’s included in my super?

 Most super funds offer income protection insurance for their members which can be a cheaper option.
 But cheaper premiums can come with a limited level of cover.
 Moneysmart by the Australian Securities & Investments Commission notes that “insurance premiums through super are deducted from your super balance which reduces your savings for retirement” so it’s important to consider if separate income protection cover is right for you and your family’s needs.
 For more information on whether life insurance through superannuation is enough, read here.

 What does income protection cover?

 So, how does income protection insurance cover you?
-Up to 75% of your monthly income is provided for a nominated period of time to help keep your household up and running, and provide for your loved ones while you recover.
+A monthly income is provided for a nominated period of time to help keep your household up and running, and provide for your loved ones while you recover.
 In a nutshell, it gives you the freedom to rest easy knowing you’ll be taken care of financially.

 An inability to keep up with the mortgage, loan or credit card repayments can cause considerable stress when you’re unwell.
 It’s crucial to focus on recuperation at such a time, with full confidence that these debts can be provided for under your policy.

 How much does TAL's Income Protection Insurance cost?Get a quote